Brownsea Island: Scouts and Brownsea Island

-Boy Scouts continued to camp on the island until the 1930s, when all public access to the island was forbidden by the island's owner.
+Boy Scouts camped on the island until the 1930s, when all public access to the island was forbidden by the island's owner.
 After ownership of the island transferred to the National Trust, a permanent 20 ha Scout camp site was opened in 1963 by Olave Baden-Powell.

-In August 2007, 100 years after the first experimental camp, Brownsea Island was the focus of worldwide celebrations of the centenary of Scouting.
+In August 2007, 100 years after Baden-Powell's experimental camp, Brownsea Island was the focus of celebrations of the centenary.
 Four camps were set up on the island including a replica of the original 1907 camp, and hundreds of Scouts and Girl Guides from 160 countries travelled to the island to take part in the celebrations.
-Also present on the Island that day were 17 descendants of Baden-Powell.
+Also present on the island that day were 17 descendants of Baden-Powell.